 You probably don’t think of Angolan Beaches when considering great beaches.
-We have never seen an Angolan beach in those internet contests… Well, that’s not entirely surprising, Angola is probably one of the least touristy countries in the world, and it’s for sure very difficult to get in.
+We have never seen an Angolan beach in those internet contests… Well, that’s not entirely surprising, Angola is perhaps one of the least touristy countries in the world, and it’s very difficult to get in.
 But that’s a whole other issue.

-The truth is that besides the ones living (or lived) in Angola, no one would remember to put an Angolan beach in a contest, because no one knows them.
+The truth is that besides the ones living (or lived) in Angola, no one would remember to put an Angolan beach in a contest because no one knows them.
 However, there are some amazing beaches in Angola, and a few of them could easily contest to be among the best in the world.

-So which are the best beaches in Angola and what do they have to offer?
+So what are the best beaches in Angola, and what do they offer?

-Beaches of the Island of Luanda or “a ilha”
+Beaches of the Island of Luanda or “ilha”

 The island of Luanda (or Cape Island) is a 7 km long tongue of land right in front of the bay of Luanda.
 This means a 7 km long beach just 2 minutes from the city center!
 How many capital cities in the world can say they have this?
 I can’t think of any.

-The island is full of bars, restaurants, and discos, some of them are all in one.
+The island is full of bars, restaurants, and discos, some of which are all in one.
 Some of these bars/restaurants have an almost private beach for themselves.
-All these beaches have warm water, some waves to have fun.
+All these beaches have warm water and some waves to have fun.
 Unfortunately, these aren’t the cleanest beaches around.
 The proximity to the city also has its downsides.

 Our favorite beaches with the resort are the Coconuts and Caribe.
-Unfortunately, Caribe is sometimes too crowded, but it is very cool for people watching.
-Coconuts usually have fewer people but on Sundays, you can have a Brunch at a beach bar.
+Unfortunately, Caribe is sometimes too crowded, but it is very cool for people-watching.
+Coconuts usually have fewer people, but you can have brunch at a beach bar on Sundays.
 It doesn’t get better than that 🙂

-If you prefer not having a resort next to you and far fewer people, our favorite option is the one next to Tamariz.
+If you prefer not to have a resort next to you and far fewer people, our favorite option is the one next to Tamariz.

-So, you were convinced that Luanda is lucky for having the Island of Luanda… Well, It is, but wait until I tell you about Mussulo!
-Mussulo is a few km south to Luanda city center and is a 30km long tongue of land/sand.
+So, you were convinced that Luanda is lucky for having the Island of Luanda… Well, it is, but wait until I tell you about Mussulo!
+Mussulo is a few km south of Luanda city center and is a 30km long tongue of land/sand.

-The water is even warmer than in rest of Angola and without waves, so it creates a (huge) lagoon-like environment in the sea.
+The water is even warmer than in the rest of Angola and without waves, creating a (huge) lagoon-like environment in the sea.

-In Mussulo you will find a few resorts, many private houses (some ridiculously luxurious) with almost private beaches, but also some secular beaches with little to no people.
 It’s just next to Luanda’s chaos, but you have a completely different and chilled vibe there.
-Just perfect to relax under the sun and forget about the daily life problems for a few hours or weekend.
+Just perfect for relaxing under the sun and forgetting about daily life problems for a few hours or a weekend.
 It is, of course, beautiful with a long beach, warm seawater, palm trees…

 Sangano and Cabo Ledo

-Almost 100 km south to Luanda and without any city closer, you have the beaches of Sangano and Cabo Ledo.
-Both beaches are in a bay, have perfect yellow sand and beautiful blue seawater.
+Almost 100 km south of Luanda and without any city major city closer, you have the beaches of Sangano and Cabo Ledo.
+Both beaches are in a bay with perfect yellow sand and beautiful blue seawater.

-hile most people prefer Cabo Ledo, I actually like Sangano more, the trees on the beach give it a very cool look and provide a nice shade.
-The summer sun in Angola is way too hot for me 🙂
+While most people prefer Cabo Ledo, I actually like Sangano more – the trees on the beach give it a very cool look and provide a nice shade.
+The summer sun in Angola is way too hot for me.

-These beaches are usually full of expats on Saturdays and Sundays because it’s used as a weekend retreat.
+These beaches are usually full of expats on Saturdays and Sundays because it’s used as weekend retreats.
 It is possible to spend the night there.
-The biggest downside is the horrible traffic you get at the end of the day returning to Luanda.
+The biggest downside is the horrible traffic you get returning to Luanda at the end of the day.

 Restinga in Lobito